Isle of Wight Senior Cup

 The Senior Gold Cup is the current county cup for the Isle of Wight.
 It is administered by the Isle of Wight Divisional Football Association (IOWDFA).
 According to the current rules of the competition, it is open to only island clubs and, where applicable, their reserve teams.
-The current holders are Newport (IOW) F.C. who play in the Wessex League First Division.
+The current holders are Cowes Sports F.C. who play in the Wessex Premier.

 History

 The Senior Gold Cup was first contested in 1945.
 The most successful club in the competition's history is Newport who have won the cup on 41 occasions.

-Winners
+Finals

-Clubs shown in bold indicate their last win and the number in the brackets indicates the number of wins at that time.
+This section lists every final (with some exceptions) of the competition played since 1906–07, the winners, the runners-up, and the result.